Eyvindur P. Eiríksson: Writing

-Eyvindur has continued to do some teaching, but writing became his main focus around 1987 and his principal occupation after he returned to Iceland in 1990.
+Eyvindur continued to do some teaching, but writing became his main focus around 1987 and his principal occupation after he returned to Iceland in 1990.
 He has written around 40 works of literature, including poetry collections, novels and plays.
 According to the literary scholar Bjarki Valtýsson, Eyvindur's poetry is characterised by warmth and intimacy, resulting from his tendency to not take himself too seriously despite having a clear message.
 Eyvindur's first book of poetry, Hvenær? (lit.
 'When?'), came out in 1974.
 It uses dark humour to address modern alienation and consumerism, as well as more topical subjects such as the Vietnam War and the American military base in Keflavík, without becoming politically programmatic.
 Similar themes of how mankind has become too detached from its roots in nature, treated with humour and irony, appear in the poetry collections Hvaðan – Þaðan (1978, lit.
 'Whence – thence'), Viltu (1989, lit.
 'Would you') and Vertu (1998, lit.
 'Be').
 In the later collections the imagery is more concise and the poems draw influence from folktales and Old Norse poems such as Hávamál and Völuspá.
 For his poetry collection Óreiðum augum: heiðin ljóð (2001, lit.
 'Eyes without anger: pagan poems'), his friend Hilmar Örn Hilmarsson set the poems to music and the book was published with a CD.
 The poems in this collection concern nature and contrast its beauty with the ego of modern man, which they associate with decline and alienation.